jainmohit0807/Hotel-management/README.md

 * Mysql

 ### How to run on your system
 For run this project on your system you have to copy whole project on your system and move it into **Eclipse Mars IDE** workspace.
+You have to load mysql-connector-java-5.0.8-bin file in Eclipse IDE.
+And also want to use hotel.sql as an backend.

 * After that open LoginPage.java and run it on Eclipse IDE.
  * A login window will be opened.